-Pegasus Theatre Presents:
+Pegasus Theatre announces:

-Directed by Raymond Banda
+Directed by Savannah Lloyd

 Pegasus Theatre in DFW produces new and original comedies to inspire and cultivate North Texas artists and entertain, enlighten, and engage our community.